-Caution: striking the gongs too hard may cause them crack or break!
+Caution: if you hit the gongs too hard they may crack or break!

-Hit the larger gong with the mallet.
-Listen to the sound you have created.
+Hit the larger gong with a mallet.
+Listen to the sound you have produced.
 Hold your hand close to the gong surface without touching it.
-You will feel the vibrations of air that surrounds the instrument.
-Move you hand around to examine how the vibration intensity changes with the position.
+You will feel the vibrations of the air that surrounds the instrument.
+Move your hand around to examine how the vibration intensity changes with the position.
 Repeat the above after hitting a different spot on the gong.
 Repeat the experiment with the smaller gong.

-A two-dimensional standing wave propagates through the gong when its disc is struck.
-This kind of acoustic wave causes local disturbances of air density, which – apart from acoustic sensations – may also be sensed by our body.
+A two-dimensional standing wave propagates through the gong when it is hit.
+This kind of acoustic wave causes local disturbances of air density, which – apart from acoustic sensations – may also be sensed by your body.

-The gong came to mediaeval Europe from the South-East Asia.
-Its name comes from Malay.
-Orchestras introduced it in the end of the 18th century.
+The gong came to mediaeval Europe from South-East Asia.
+Its name comes from the Malay.
+Orchestras introduced it in the late 18th century.